 The creation of mortgages is possible under Belarusian law and fairly widespread.
 A written contract is the legal basis for establishing a mortgage.

-The law requires notarization only in some specific instances, e.g. the mortgaging of a land plot owned by an individual.
+The law requires notarization only in some specific instances, e.g. the mortgaging of a land plot owned by an individual is to be notarized or certified by the relevant officer of the Register at the owner's option.

 In order to become effective, the mortgage must be registered with the Register.
 Only banks with a relevant license may hold mortgages over land plots; however, these restrictions do not apply to other types of real estate object including buildings.

-The sale of the object of the mortgage is possible only with the consent of the holder of the mortgage (mortgagee).
+The sale of the object of the mortgage is possible only with the written consent of the holder of the mortgage (mortgagee).
 Generally, it is possible to lease the object of the mortgage without the consent of the mortgagee.
 Unless specifically prohibited in the mortgage contract, the object of the mortgage can be subsequently remortgaged to several mortgagees.
 The rights of the mortgagee under the mortgage can be assigned to third parties without the consent of the borrower (mortgagor).

 The assignment agreement must be in the same legal form as the mortgage contract.
 Moreover, registration of the assignment agreement with the Register is necessary.
 Assignment of a mortgage at a discount (factoring) may be executed exclusively by banks or other financial institutions holding special licenses.

-Generally, mortgages can be enforced by a court if the mortgagor fails to fulfill its obligations under the mortgage.
+Generally, mortgages can be enforced by a court if the mortgagor fails to fulfil its obligations under the mortgage.
 The object of the mortgage is then sold at public auction.
-If the object of the mortgage has not been sold after two auctions, the mortgagee can purchase the object of the mortgage at a 10% discount to the initial price at the recurring auction.
+If the object of the mortgage has not been sold after two auctions, the mortgage can purchase the object of the mortgage at a 10% discount to the initial price at the recurring auction.